 10. Carry Cash

 Now that’s what I call inviting trouble.
 Airlines can look this up.
 Sometimes Immigration has the means and willpower to do that as well.
 In principle, this is immigration fraud and it might get you in trouble.
-Now, this option may not always have the happy ending.
-Websites like Returnflights.net or omatic.musicairport.com allow you to book flight tickets that look real.
+Now, this option may not always have a happy ending.
+Websites like Returnflights.net or omatic.musicairport.com allow you to book dummy flight tickets that look real, and you can use them as proof of onward travel.
 It’s not too hard to edit an old ticket on MS Word or Photoshop as well.

 But if it’s not your lucky day, you might get deported for lying to an immigration officer.
 So don’t do it no matter who told you.

-This sounds biased but the truth is if you are not visa exempt for the country you are traveling to, the best way this works for you is to have a return ticket to your home country.
-Sometimes the immigration agent or airlines agent might have had a bad day and they wouldn’t budge unless you show them a return ticket to your home country.
+This sounds biased but the truth is if you are not visa-exempt for the country you are traveling to, the best way this works for you is to have a return ticket to your home country.
+Sometimes the immigration agent or airline agent might have had a bad day and they wouldn’t budge unless you show them a return ticket to your home country.

 The fact is if you are a backpacker or a digital nomad, there will be a day when you will be asked for this.
 Especially if you are in an airport, do yourself a favor and don’t dress like a bum/hippie with no money.